michnovka/ccxt-trading-cp/README.md

       "apiSecret": "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
     },
   ],
-  "exchange_for_btc_usd": "okcoinusd"
+  "exchange_for_fiat": "okcoinusd"
 }

 ```

-There is also *exchange_for_btc_usd* property which is used only for fetching BTC/USD OCHLV chart and USD price of BTC.
+There is also *exchange_for_fiat* property which is used only for fetching BTC/USD OCHLV chart and USD price of BTC.

 Every time you add new exchange, insert it inside exchanges_unencrypted array. ccxt-trading-cp has ability to encrypt API key/secret credentials, but this can be done only from inside the app.
 First time you must enter it in plaintext and then select the option to encrypt config file from within the main menu.